alcocoha/SpaceshipGaming/README.md

 ## Files SASS:

-Within each component and in the assets directory
+Within each component and in the Assets directory

 ## Files JSON:

-In the public folder in the Mockups directory
+In the public directory in the Mockups directory

 ### `npm install`